The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Operational concept

 Level-3 is the dataset that stores derived data products that are optimized for particular scientific purposes.
 A derived Level‐3 image is constructed out of several Level‐2 images, at the sacrifice of temporal resolution, and synthetic metadata are added.
 All exposures of an acquisition are merged to provide the full FOV images with maximal signal-to-noise ratio everywhere.
 The center of the Sun is set at the center of the image and the image is rotated to have the Solar North up.
 The continuum component is removed from the narrow passbands, using the information about continuum acquired in the wideband image that is nearest in time.

 Table~\ref{table:dataproducts} summarizes the ASPIICS data products\footnote{In addition, there is a Level-0 dataset that contains the science data only with the metadata traveling with the telemetry.
 It is used as a basis for potential reprocessing and is not publicly available.}.
 The Level‐3 data will be also provided as PNG (Portable Network Graphics) images and MPEG (Moving Picture Experts Group) movies.
-All the ASPIICS data will be freely available in the framework of the open data policy.
+All the ASPIICS data are freely available\footnote{At the website of the Proba-3/ASPIICS Science Center, see \url{https://www.sidc.be/proba-3/aspiics-data}} in the framework of the open data policy.